Gekko12/CGV-AlgoSor/README.md

 ## Description
 * The Project is aimed at “Demonstration of Sorting Algorithm”.
-* We have used “Bubble Sorting algorithm” and “Insertion Sorting algorithm”
+* We have used “Bubble Sort algorithm” and “Insertion Sort algorithm”

 ## OpenGL installation in Ubuntu
 * $ sudo apt update